jeffvestal/doc_modules_short/instruqt_labs/docs-lab-range-query/01-intro/assignment.md

 ## Examples

-This lab includes 5 examples demonstrating different aspects of the range_query query:
+This lab includes 6 examples demonstrating different aspects of the range_query query:

 ### Find products within a price range
-This query retrieves products priced between $50 and $150.
+Search for products that have a price between $50 and $100.

 **Try This:**

-- Try changing the price range to see how the results vary.
+- Change the price range to find products that are cheaper or more expensive.

-### Filter reviews by rating
+### Find highly-rated product reviews
-Retrieve reviews with a rating of 4 or higher.
+Search for product reviews with a rating of 4 or higher.

 **Try This:**

-- Adjust the rating threshold to find reviews with lower or higher ratings.
+- Adjust the 'gte' value to filter for reviews with a specific minimum rating.

-### Search for recent reviews
-Find reviews created in the last 30 days.
+### Find recent users who joined in a date range
+Search for users who joined between January 1, 2020, and January 1, 2023.

 **Try This:**

-- Change the date range to explore reviews from different periods.
+- Modify the date range to filter for users who joined earlier or later.

-### Find users by trust score range
+### Find products priced above $200
-Retrieve users with a trust score between 60 and 90.
+Search for products that have a price greater than $200.

 **Try This:**

-- Modify the trust score range to include more or fewer users.

-### Find users by membership duration
-Retrieve users who joined after January 1, 2020.
+- Change the 'gte' value to filter for products priced above a different threshold.

+### Find reviews submitted within the last 30 days
+Search for reviews submitted in the last 30 days using a relative date range.

 **Try This:**

+- Change the range to 'now-7d/d' to filter for reviews from the last 7 days.

+### Find users with a high trust score
+Search for users with a trust score of 80 or higher.

+**Try This:**

-- Try changing the date to find users who joined during different time periods.
+- Adjust the 'gte' value to filter for users with a different minimum trust score.